- Retina Research Foundation

 Distinguished Professor, SUNY and the Meyer H. Riwchun Endowed Chair Professor of Ophthalmology, and Vice-Chair/Director of Research in the Department of Ophthalmology, Jacobs School of Medicine and Biomedical Sciences, of the State University of New York (SUNY)- University at Buffalo (UB)

-Dr. Fliesler will receive his award and present a lecture at the XXV Biennial Meeting of the International Society for Eye Research (ISER), in Queensland, Australia in February 2023.
+In February, 2023, Dr. Fliesler received his award and presented a lecture at the XXV Biennial Meeting of the International Society for Eye Research (ISER), in Queensland, Australia.

 Education, Career Achievements, and Research Interests